Courses

 CUST 895 Agnes Etherington Practicum

 Please note that students should not assume that an instructor will be available to supervise a Directed Studies course, which is additional to required teaching.
-Some PhD supervisors might suggest or have the capacity to supervise a Directed Studies course, but others will not, and it is fairly unlikely that other faculty will agree to take one on.
 One scenario that may be workable in the absence of graduate courses in a particular area is for a student to enrol in a Directed Studies course with the instructor of a 400-level undergraduate seminar, which they would attend while completing graduate-level assignments as specified.

 Course codes are as follows: